Building a Workout Routine: Understanding Training Volume, Intensity and Frequency

 What is a training volume?
 It's basically the number of reps you're doing for a certain muscle group (excluding light warmups).

-Therefore we can have this formula: Volume = sets x reps.
+Therefore, we can have this formula: Volume = sets x reps x weight

 You will often hear people talk about low volume and high volume trainings.
 Associating low volume training with powerlifters who want to get stronger and high volume trainings with bodybuilders who want to get bigger.
 However, a low volume training doesn't necessarily mean you won't get bigger and vice versa.